-The revolving period for this transaction is limited to the acquisition of Further Advances.
+The revolving period for this transaction is limited to the acquisition of Further Advance Receivables (see 7.4 Portfolio Conditions - Additional purchase Conditions).

 Therefore, this requirement would not be applicable since, the fact that the value of the Receivables falls below a pre-determined threshold should not per se require the need of precluding the sale of Further Advances in the future, also to prevent that the Seller may have a claim against the same Borrower, which is secured on the same asset of the Mortgage Loan Receivable that was assigned to the Issuer.